aje220/OptiMOBO/README.md

 * **WFG:** A function to calculate the hypervolume of a set of objective vectors.
 * **Exclusive Hypervolume** Calculate the exclusive hypervolume of an objective vector.
 * **Inclusive Hypervolume** Calculate the inclusive hypervolume of an objective vector.
 * **Modified WFG:** A modified version of WFG that can break down a non-dominated space into cells and returns the coordinates of each cell (in the objective space).
+Currently only works in 2D.
 * **generate_latin_hypercube_samples** A method of producing latin hypercube samples in any ```n``` dimensional space.
 * **EHVI** The expected hypervolume improvement of an objective vector.
 2D and crudely in 3D.
 * **Expected decomposition:** A perfomance measure that uses scalarisation functions to evaluate the performance of a decision vector.